 Forest Walk - Allow about 45 minutes for a leisurely walk along roadways and pathways that takes you into Asilomar's pine and oak forest.
 Self-guided stops will highlight the plants and wildlife that live in the forest.

-Click the highligted links above to view brochures available to download.
+Click the highligted links above to view brochures.

 Find informational displays in Chapel Auditorium, Visitor's Lodge, Scripps, Lodge, Stuck-up Inn, and Pirates' Den.
 The information displays tell the history of these Julian Morgan-designed buildings.